Miami vs. Drake: Odds, spread, over/under - NCAA Tournament First Round

 Miami vs. Drake Betting Trends

-- Miami has covered 17 times in 31 chances against the spread this season.
+- Miami has covered 17 times in 31 matchups with a spread this season.

-- So far this season, 14 out of the Hurricanes' 31 games have hit the over.
+- A total of 14 out of the Hurricanes' 31 games this season have hit the over.

-- Bulldogs games have gone over the point total 15 out of 33 times this year.
+- Bulldogs games have gone over the point total 15 out of 33 times this season.

 Miami Futures Odds